 By DCF classification, the Baltic Sea trawling segment consists of three fleet segments: TM VL1218, TM VL1824 and TM VL2440.
 These vessels are used for fishing sprat and Baltic herring in the Baltic Sea.
-Cod fishing has lost its importance as cod stocks are in decline and fishing grounds are farther away, thus making fishing for cod not profitable.
-There were no vessels specialised on cod fishing in 2021.
-Combined, vessels of segments TM VL1218, TM VL1824 and TM VL2440 make up only 1% of the total number of vessels, but their total engine power and gross tonnage make up 19% and 22% of the fleet respectively.
-This fleet segment makes up to 63% of total landings from marine commercial fisheries in 2021.
+Cod fishing has lost its importance as cod stocks have been in decline and fishing grounds are farther away, thus making fishing for cod not profitable already several years ago.
+Moreover there has been ban on directed fishery for cod in 2022.
+Combined, vessels of segments TM VL1218, TM VL1824 and TM VL2440 make up only 1% of the total number of vessels, but their total engine power and gross tonnage make up 20% and 23% of the fleet respectively.
+This fleet segment makes up to 65% of total landings from marine commercial fisheries in 2022.